konstellation-io/kai-processes/README.md

 - github_secret = "your_secret"

 !
 Github repository needs to be configured also to expose events to "/webhooks" please check [webhook_guide](https://docs.github.com/webhooks/) for more information.

+### Uploading locally a dockerfile to the registry

+For doing this we need two things:

+- Doing a Port-forward to the local registry in K9S
+- Executing the following command `minikube image build -t <image_name:tag> . -p kai-local`